kelsien/kelsien.github.io/README.md

 ## Research Publications

+**Ellie Rennie, Kelsie Nabben, Michael Zargham, Jason Potts, Brooke Ann Coco, Luke Miller, Matthew Green.
+(2025).
+'Building the Loop: The Role of Ethnography in Artificial Organisational Intelligence'.
+Ethnography Praxis in Industry Conference.
+1. pp. 223-225. https://doi.org/10.1111/epic.70009**
+**Abstract:** We introduce Artificial Organisational Intelligence (AOI): the capacity for organisations to make their knowledge (including routines, practices, rules, boundaries, and tacit know-how) legible and governable.
+AOI is not about replacing organisations with AI, but about enabling them to talk to themselves and to each other through regulated feedback loops.
+Our collaborative project with BlockScience and Metagov develops Knowledge Organisation Infrastructure (KOI), a protocol for stitching together disparate systems and practices without homogenisation, thereby allowing organisations to embed rules, permissions, and context into machine-readable forms.
+We describe how our ethnographic practice both informs and is transformed by this work: from observing hidden practices to actively building the loops that make organisational knowledge accessible and computable.

 **Allen, Darcy W. E., and Kelsie Nabben.
 'Democratic governance and blockchain governance: is reconciliation possible?'
 E. Tan (Ed).
 Handbook of Blockchain in Public Governance.
 Elgar Publishing. pp. 271-285.
 ISBN: 9781035330089.**